PawseySC/singularity-containers/_episodes/10-rstudio-bio.md

 * `BiocManager` is a [CRAN package](https://cran.r-project.org/package=BiocManager) for installing bioinformatics software
 * `install_github()` is method for installing R packages from GitHub.

 We'll skip building this image for now, and just pull and use a prebuilt image.
-We're also going to use `docker-compose` to help with setting up our container (see previous episode on long running servies).
+We're also going to use `docker-compose` to help with setting up our container (see previous episode on long running services).
 Here we'll use it for managing several options we want to use for our Rstudio image.

 ```
 version: "2"